 - Advertising – 5% of total income

-Like I said, there are so many ways to make money with your blog.
+As I said, there are so many ways to make money with your blog.
 But sponsored posts make up more than 50% of my total income on my blog right now, AND I work a full-time job.
-I don’t tell you all of this to brag, but rather to show you what you are capable of doing too!
+I won’t tell you all of this to brag, but rather to show you what you can do too!
 If I can do it, then you can do it too.

-I was not generating a lot of traffic on my blog when I started working with brands.
-Actually, I got my first sponsored post when my blog reached 2k followers per month.
+I was not generating much traffic on my blog when I started working with brands.
+I got my first sponsored post when my blog reached 2k followers per month.
 Sponsored posts are a great way to start making money if you are new and have just created a blog.

 And I actually teach bloggers exactly how to do this in my Blogging Money Formula course.